SGerk5015/SGerk5015.github.io/README.md

 in and graphed the shape being drawn

 #### Data Science Projects
- Using a dataset found on kaggle.com I utilized the DecisionTreeRegressor and RandomForestRegressor to predict the price of a European Football teams.
+ **European Football Team Price Prediction:**

+   Using a dataset on European Football Teams and their prices I used DecisionTreeRegressor and RandomForestRegressor to create a Machine Learning Model to predict the price of the Teams based of the total revenue of the team, the stadium capacity, average attendance, and the market value of the players.
+Both models were largely unsuccsesful as the DecisionTreeRegressor had a mean absolute error of 1.5 billion Dollars and the RandomForestRegressor had a mean absolute error of 1.1 Billion Dollars.
+Code can be found [Here](https://www.kaggle.com/code/samgerken/random-forest-regressor-model)